arminbahl/registration_and_segmentation_tools/README.md

 # Registration and segmentation tools
-Some important pieces of code needed for volumetric registrations and planer cell segmentation.
+Some pieces of code needed for volumetric registrations and planer cell segmentation.

 ## Registration tools
 ### Converting manual landmarks into an ANTs transformation file